CBMI-HTW/TaxonomicClassification-NGS-NN/README.md

 LCLYTHIGRNIYYGSYLYSETWNTGIMLLLITMATAFMGYVLPWGQMSFWGATVITNLFSAIPYIGTNLVEWIWGGFSVDKATLNRFFAFHFILPFTMVA
 ```

 Possible result values for the frame classification are 0-5 (0: on-frame, 1: offset by one base, 2: offset by two bases, 3: reverse-complementary, 4: reverse-complementary and offset by one base, 5: reverse complementary and offset by two bases).
-Possible classes for the taxonomic classification are 0: viral, 1: bacterial and 2: mammels.
+Possible classes for the taxonomic classification are 0: viral, 1: bacterial and 2: mammals.

 The only argument required by the script is `--input` the path to the FASTA file you like to classify.
 All optional arguments can be viewed using the `--help` flag.
-First execution of the script will download the pre-trained models used in the process automatically.
+The First execution of the script will download the pre-trained models used in the process automatically.
 A few example calls are:

 ```
 # Standard call